-before and after your task you'll gain visibility with a web dashboard and receive alerts of any noncompliance with the schedule, including:
+exec you'll gain visibility with a web dashboard and receive alerts if any problems occur, including:

 Monitoring scheduled tasks can be completed in just a few minutes, no coding required.

 Your new monitor is created in a paused state; monitoring will not begin until the first ping is received.

 On your server, download the CronitorCLI application.